ericzacharia/TranscribeAndSummarizeAudioAndVideo/README.md

 # 🎵 TranscribeAndSummarizeAudioAndVideo

-A tool that automatically transcribes and summarizes audio/video files using local Whisper.cpp for transcription and OpenAI GPT (default) or local Ollama/Llama models for summarization.
+An intelligent tool that automatically transcribes and summarizes audio/video files using local Whisper.cpp for transcription and AI-powered multi-category analysis for summarization.
+Features smart content classification that adapts summaries based on content type (meetings, learning content, technical discussions, etc.).

 ## 🚀 Quick Start